ryouze/ryouze.github.io/content/posts/vroom.md

 While building the track, the system also creates waypoints for the AI to follow.
 Each tile gets a waypoint at its center, and the system marks them as either straight sections or corners based on the tile type.
 After the track is built, the waypoints get reordered to start from the finish line so the AI cars can follow them in the right racing order.

 Thus, regardless of configuration, the AI can always find its way around the track.
-The difficult part is making sure it doesn't just drive into walls due to excessive speed while also not being too slow.
+The difficult part is making sure it doesn't just drive into walls due to excessive speed while also not being slow and boring.

-The cars follow a sequence of waypoints placed along the track.
+So how does the AI work?
+They follow a sequence of waypoints placed along the track.

 On every frame, each car (including the player) runs an `update()` function.
 For AI cars, it sets the AI inputs based on the car's position, velocity, and the direction of the next waypoint.